-It is mandatory for all staff and Association Visitors (AV's) to undertake the e-learning Health and Safety modules including Lone Working.
-This process including refresher training is monitored by the Human Resources (HR) and Volunteering Teams.
+It is mandatory for all staff to undertake the e-learning Health and Safety module.
+This process includes refresher training which is monitored by the Learning and Development Team.

-3.12 Workplace Inspections
+3.11 Workplace Inspections

 The Facilities Manager will, at regular intervals, ensure that a formal safety inspection is carried out on all parts of the premises under the control of the Association (including regional and permanent / designated home offices).